How To Make Money While Overlanding or Vanlife-ing

 You can extend your attentional to all kinds of camping and outdoors gear manufacturers.

 You can then list all the spare part brands, tire manufacturers, and whatever else you think you will need in your van or truck.
+Are you driving a 4-wheel-drive vehicle?
+A winch manufacturer can easily become your sponsor.

 A good way to do this is to look up the websites of trade shows in your relevant niche and find the exhibitors' list.
 Most of those exhibitors can be your potential sponsors.

 Also think about any other hobbies that you have and you do while travelling.
 These can be anything from rock climbing, paragliding, mountain biking, etc. Manufacturers of gear for these hobbies can also be potential sponsors.
+Widen the net by approaching any brands with supporting products, such as best bike rack brands for example.

 Step #4.
 Find their contact details